Leon Panetta 2014 Lecture Series Focused on ‘Learning the Lessons of History: Is the Past Prologue to the Future?’

 May 12: Security Versus Freedom — Sedition to Internment to Surveillance

-A critically recognized author, journalist and blogger, in 2013 Barton Gellman gained international prominence as one of three journalists worldwide to be entrusted with leaked documents by former National Security Agency (NSA) contractor Edward Snowden.
+A critically recognized author, journalist and blogger, Barton Gellman was the lead reporter for a team of twenty-eight Washington Post journalists awarded the 2014 Pulitzer Prize for Public Service, as they based a series of articles on classified documents leaked by Edward Snowden, former National Security Agency (NSA) contractor.
 Leading The Washington Post’s coverage of the scandal, Mr. Gellman revealed the existence of several previously undisclosed surveillance programs, which eventually triggered a major review of the NSA’s activities by the Obama administration.

 Since 2011, he has also been a lecturer and author in residence at Princeton and a fellow at New York University’s Brennan Center for Justice.
 Mr. Gellman graduated summa cum laude from Princeton and earned an M.A. in politics at University College, Oxford, as a Rhodes Scholar.